mvartani76/DGMD-E-27-Spring2016-P3/README.md

 $accordionmenu-arrow-color: $menu-toggle-hover-active-color;
 ```
 #### Update Dropdown Menu Stylings
-The fifth change was to modify the dropdown menu arrow color and border as shown starting on **line 314** below.
+The dropdown menu arrow color and border was updated to match the site style as shown starting on **line 314** below.
 ```SCSS
 // 17.
 Dropdown Menu
 // -----------------